AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 This returns the fragment's light-space position in the range $[-1, 1]$.

 When using orthographic projection matrix the w component of a vertex remains untouched so this step is actually quite meaningless.
-However, it is necessary when using perspective projection so keeping this line
+However, it is necessary when using perspective projection so keeping this line ensures it works with both projection matrices.

+Because the depth from the depth map is in the range of $[0,1]$ and we also want to use `projCoords` to sample from the depth map, we transform the Normalized Device Coordinates (NDC) to the range $[0,1]$.

+`projCoords = projCoords * 0.5 + 0.5;`

+With these projected coordinates we can sample the depth map as the resulting $[0,1]$ coordinates